Mook-as/stackato-doc/admin/console/app-store.rst

 apps
 ~~~~

-  This is an array of items, one for each app in the App Store.
+  This is an array of items (see YAML format above), one for each app in
+  the store.
 Each app is defined by the following fields:

   **name**
     The name of the app as displayed in the App Store list.